WordPress Dashboard is the first thing that you will see once you log in to your WordPress admin panel.

 This page is divided into 3 sections.

 The first one lists the updates that are available for WordPress.
-The second section list the updates available for the currently installed plugins and the third section lists the updates available for the currently installed themes.
+The second section lists the updates available for the currently installed plugins and the third section lists the updates available for the currently installed themes.

 You can install the available updates from this page to keep your WordPress site updated with the latest enhancements and patches.